Published Jan. 25, 2021

 As that old saying goes, the grass isn’t always greener — especially when it comes to finances.

-Seeking pastures new at the age of 40 is potentially more dicey than it would have been 10 years ago.
-At 40, you are now more likely to have added responsibilities: you may have a mortgage to pay, or children who need your support.
+Seeking pastures new at the age of 40 is potentially dicier than it would have been 10 years ago.
+At 40, you are now more likely to have added responsibilities: you may have a mortgage to pay or children who need your support.

 So why would you want to earn less, when your outgoings are more?

 Don’t be deterred by these potential drawbacks.
-Making a career change right now, for all its risk, has the potential to change your life for the better — providing you do your research.
+Making a career change right now, for all its risks, has the potential to change your life for the better — providing you do your research.
+We’ve put together the following tips to assist you.

 Finding a job you love, in an ideal sector, is no mean feat.
 You need to start narrowing down your options pretty quickly.